tsmetana/cpm/README.md

 It is focused on systemd-nspawn type of containers and uses dnf/rpm for package management.
 The script is still work-in-progress and might not work or even cause damage to your system.

-The TODO lists in every use-case outline the PoC completness.
+The TODO lists in every use-case outline the PoC completeness.

 ## Intended Use-Cases